khoicodesthings/ou-ai-spotify/README.md

+# Spotify Streaming History Analysis

+This project analyzes your Spotify streaming history to provide insights into your listening habits.

 ## Data

-The `data` directory contains JSON files with your Spotify streaming history.
+The `data` directory contains JSON files with your Spotify streaming history and a CSV file `final.csv`.

 ## Getting Started